How to Restore Known Quick Access Folders in Windows 11

 Tip: If you use a touchscreen or don’t want to right-click, you can press and hold the folder icon.
 A menu will show up.
 Then, select “Pin to Quick access.”

-That’s it!
-You will now see that folder in the “Pinned” section of Quick access.
-It’s usually at the top of the File Explorer window.
-You can pin many folders.
-But, too many can make it look messy.
-This would defeat the purpose of quick access.
+You’ll now see that folder in the “Pinned” section of Quick access, typically at the top of the File Explorer window.
+You can pin many folders, but too many can make it look messy, which would defeat the purpose of quick access.

 Unpinning Folders You No Longer Need